CDT-Numerical-Exercises/SVDPCA/README.md

 Since the two representations are just transposes of each other, the SVD equations can be rearranged, and we find the result is that it swaps U and V; U contains the eigenvectors when using row vectors, V contains the eigenvectors when using column vectors.
 We just need to make sure we return the right one dependent on which format we are forced to use.

-## Additional Build Requirements

-Ensure the `Faces.png` file has been placed in the root of the repo.
-This has not been included in this repo for data protection reasons.

 ## Problem 1

 ```